If I asked you to name the things that make you feel happy, what would spring to mind first?

 I found it so refreshingly positive to hear confirmation that when it comes down to it, the things that make people truly happy are simple, and it’s all about appreciating the little moments.
 And those little moments are rarely about material ‘stuff’ – many of the happy experiences that scored highly cost absolutely nothing.

-Andy highlighted the fact that our happiness peaks when we are spending quality time with those we love.
-He explained how today’s digitally-dominated world plays a part in our happiness, or lack of it.
-We’re all aware of technology causing us to spend less real time in each other’s company, and Andy chatted about how this reduced contact has a knock-on effect on the ‘happy hormones’ that are released when we’re relaxing with those we love.
+The event highlighted that our happiness peaks when we are spending quality time with those we love, and today’s digitally-dominated world plays a part in our happiness, or lack of it.
+We’re all aware of technology causing us to spend less real time in each other’s company, and this reduced contact can have a knock-on effect on the ‘happy hormones’ that are released when we’re relaxing with those we love.
 Less interaction equals less feel-good emotions, and that in turn can really impact on our general wellbeing.

 And yet, we’re all a bit guilty of not making the most of our time together.
 The hectic pace of life gives us the perfect excuse to focus on ticking jobs off lists and planning ahead, instead of just living in the moment.
-Andy explained that, while the big events and milestones certainly do give us pleasure, they also cause us to spend most of our time looking forward to a future happy event, rather than focusing on how we feel in the present.
+While the big events and milestones certainly do give us pleasure, they also cause us to spend most of our time looking forward to a future happy event, rather than focusing on how we feel in the present.

 So, instead of chasing that future happiness, we should be appreciating the little happy moments that we experience all the time.
 It’s not really about finding more time to enjoy ourselves; it’s more a case of noticing precisely what we are enjoying, when it’s actually happening.
 Makes sense, doesn’t it?